learn-co-students/web-service-objects-readme-v-000/README.md

 For extra practice, finish extracting the rest of the Foursquare API calls in our Coffee Shop application so that all of the Foursquare logic is in our `FoursquareService`.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/web-service-objects-readme' title='Service Objects'>Service Objects</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/web-service-objects-readme'>Web Service Objects </a> on Learn.co and start learning to code for free.</p>